The Cadets of Saumur

 General Howitzer summarizes:

 We hit Gallabat hard in ’40, punched through and took the damn fort—looked like the start of a fine push into Italian turf.
-But the bastards had the skies, and their bombers kept pounding us.
+But they had the skies, and their bombers kept pounding us.
 With no cover from the air and stiff resistance on the ground, we had to pull back.
 Hell of a fight, but not every swing lands the knockout.

 4 VP’s